How To Microwave Asparagus (With Video)

 Why You’ll Love This Recipe

-• Quick & Easy!: With only a few minutes to prep and a few minutes in the microwave, this has to be one of the best microwave recipes for asparagus to keep on hand for quick, delicious, and nutritious meals.
+• Quick!: With only a few minutes to prep and a few minutes in the microwave, this has to be one of the best microwave recipes for asparagus to keep on hand for quick, delicious, and nutritious meals.

 • Perfect texture!: You don’t want asparagus to be too mushy or have that raw texture.
-With this microwave asparagus recipe, you’ll be able to get it just right.
+When you cook asparagus in microwave, you’ll be able to get it just right.

 • Healthy and delicious!: Asparagus is a nutritious vegetable with vitamin K and loads of other good-for-you nutrients.
 It’s low in calories, and adding garlic makes it even better in flavor and healthfulness.